sukrumerey/OpenPNM-Examples/IO_and_Visualization/mat_load.rst

 ===============================================================================
 OpenPNM has the ability to load networks generated in MATLAB, saved as a specially formatted *.mat file.

+    | **NOTE:** OpenPNM has numerous more general ways to import networks from outside sources.
+The ``MatFile`` class in the **Network** module was created very early in the OpenPNM development, so is mainly kept for legacy reasons.
+The preferred format is to import from a CSV file.
+Details of how to format the CSV file can be found in the documentation for that class which is found in ``OpenPNM.Utilities.IO.CSV``.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 MAT File Format
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++